rfennell/AzurePipelines/Extensions/XplatGenerateReleaseNotes/readme.md

 * For releases, uses same logic as Azure DevOps Release UI to work out the work items and commits/changesets associated with the release
 * 2.17.x onwards supports operation in a build whether YAML or legacy, getting the commits/changesets associated with the build.
 * 2.0.x onwards supports tag filtering in the work items listed in a report.
 A report can have many WILOOPs with different filters.
 2.18.x & 2.19.x add support for advanced work item filtering
 * The Azure DevOps REST APIs have a limitation that by default they only return 200 items.
 As a release could include more Work Items or ChangeSets/Commits.
 A workaround for this has been added [#349](https://github.com/rfennell/AzurePipelines/issues/349).
 Since version 2.12.x this feature has been defaulted on.
-To disable it set the variable 'ReleaseNotes.Fix349' to 'false'
+To disable it set the variable `ReleaseNotes.Fix349` to `false`

 **IMPORTANT** - There have been two major versions of this extension, this is because
 * V1 which used the preview APIs and is required if using TFS 2018 as this only has older APIs.
 This version is not longer shipped in extension download from [GitHub](https://github.com/rfennell/AzurePipelines/releases/tag/XPlat-2.6.9)